 In 2005, DQC identified the 10 Essential Elements of Statewide Longitudinal Data Systems, providing a roadmap for states as they built data systems to improve student achievement.

-including components that are very closely aligned to DQC's 10 Essential Elements.
+In 2007, Congress approved the America COMPETES Act, including components that are very closely aligned to DQC's 10 Essential Elements.
 Every state has committed to implementing all 10.